-Smoking is prohibited in most areas of campus, except for designated smoking areas.
+Smoking is prohibited in most areas of campus, except for Designated Smoking Areas (see maps below).
 Therefore, smoking is prohibited in, but not limited to:

-a) All interior spaces owned, rented, or leased by the University;
+- All interior spaces owned, rented, or leased by the University

-c) All vehicles owned, leased or rented by the University.
+- All vehicles owned, leased or rented by the University

 Further, the use of smokeless tobacco is prohibited from all interior space owned, rented, or leased by the university, including classrooms, athletic and recreational facilities, and residence hall rooms.

 - The sale of tobacco products on campus and/or campus-related events

 - Advertising of tobacco products in campus publications (except for the sale or free distribution of non-university supported magazines and newspapers that contain tobacco product advertising).

 - The distribution of samples of tobacco products, redeemable coupons and/or tobacco-related paraphernalia on university property and/or at a campus-related event.